unspokenrules/terraform-drifter-gcp/README.md

 # 🚨 Terraform Drifter for GCP

-> **"You think you're using Terraform.
-You're not.
-You're using Terraform plus a graveyard of unmanaged, forgotten resources in GCP."**

-This tool shows you the truth.

----

 ## 🧠 What It Is

 **Terraform Drifter for GCP** compares your Terraform state to the actual resources running in Google Cloud.